dbushong/tagged-hardlinks/README.md

     tags.
 Tagged trees **cannot** be nested (i.e. no directories with `.taghl-orig/` anywhere inside other directories with same)
-1. To **tag** a file, it is hardlinked into a tag directory, with or without directory nesting or hierarchical tagging, inside a final directory named `_files`.
+1. To **tag** a file, it is hardlinked into a tag directory, with or without directory nesting or hierarchical tagging.
 Here are some examples:
     * To tag `/t/.taghl-orig/upload-20200401/bob.jpg` as `people`, you would do:
         `mkdir -p /t/people && ln /t/.taghl-orig/upload-20200401/bob.jpg /t/people/bob.jpg`.
         If this forms a name collision, the target file should be auto-deduped